 A useful approach is to look at capability and capacity, the potential of pupils and staff to take advantage of online learning, and for school leaders to make it happen.
 Changes need to be measured, appropriate and relevant.

-Leading School Learning Through Covid-19 and Beyond is an on-going 18-month research project being led by The Open University looking at how secondary school leaders in England strategically manage and plan for online provision of learning, through the pandemic and beyond.
+Leading School Learning Through Covid-19 and Beyond is an on-going 18-month research project being led by The Open University looking at how secondary school leaders in England strategically manage and plan for online provision of learning, through the pandemic and beyond (for more details, including a forthcoming free webinar opportunity, see further information).

-As we look ahead, there are a number of elements to emerge from our preliminary findings about online learning that schools can take forward…
+As we look ahead to September, there are a number of elements to emerge from our preliminary findings about online learning that schools can take forward…

 Wider curriculum offering